lukepolson/Viewers/platform/docs/docs/platform/services/data/HangingProtocolService.md

 - `addProtocol`: adds provided protocol to the list of registered protocols for matching

+- `setActiveProtocols`: Choose the protocols which are active.
+Can take a single protocol id or a list.
+When a single one is provided, that one will be applied whether or not the required rules match.
+Called automatically on mode init.

 - `run({studies, activeStudy, displaySets }, protocolId)`: runs the HPService with the provided studyMetaData and optional protocolId.
 If protocol is not given, HP Matching engine will search all the registered protocols for the best matching one